RickyVaughn2/node-red-mysql-r2/README.md

 1. Drag the `mysql-r2` node from the Node-RED palette to your flow.
 2. Double-click on the node to open its configuration panel.
-3. Enter the database name, username, password, and SQL query in the configuration panel.
+3. Enter the host, port, database name, username, password, and SQL query in the configuration panel.
 4. Click "Done" to save the node configuration.
 5. Deploy your flow.